govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 }
 ```

 This instance of AnalyticsService can then be injected into other Type instances through your coordinator.
-A common use case is creating a view controller (a custom Type subclassing `UIViewController`).
+A common use case is creating a custom class which subclasses `UIViewController`.
 Implementing the required analytics calls within your view controller.

 ```swift
 final class MyViewController: UIViewController {